ThinkDataEd/curriculum/docs/unit1/campaign1.md

 ###**1.
 The Issue:**

-Diabetes and cardiovascular disease are major problems in the U.S. Many have called for food producers to provide consumers with nutritional information so that they can make wiser choices about what they eat.
+Although we might take its existence for granted today, the Nutrition Facts label was not always required to be on food packages.
+It wasn't until 1990 that the Nutrition Labeling Education Act mandated food companies to provide information on food labels to help consumers make wiser choices about what they eat.
 This raises some interesting questions:

 1) What is my snacking pattern?